potassco/clorm/README.rst

 The following is a simplified scheduling problem.
 Imagine you are running a courier company and you have drivers and items that need to be delivered.
-An item is delivered during one of four time slots, and you want assign drivers to delivery items, ensuring that all items are assigned and drivers aren't double-booked for a time slot.
+An item is delivered during one of four time slots, and you want to assign drivers to delivery items, ensuring that all items are assigned and drivers aren't double-booked for a time slot.

-You want to minimise the number of drivers you use (maybe bringing a driver on for a day has some fixed cost), and as a secondary criteria to deliver items as quickly as possible.
+You want to minimise the number of drivers you use (for example, because bringing a driver on for a day has some fixed cost), and as a secondary optimisation criteria you want to deliver items as early in the day as possible.

 The following ASP program encodes this problem: